swcarpentry/shell-novice/02-create.md

 `mkdir` means "make directory".
 Since `thesis` is a relative path
-(i.e., doesn't have a leading slash), the new directory is made below the current working directory:
+(i.e., doesn't have a leading slash), the new directory is created in the current working directory:

 ~~~
 $ ls -F